 Oxford has the broadest selection of resources for undergraduate, postgraduate and vocational law students; a market leading scholarly and professional publishing programme; a collection of legal journals that stand at the forefront of legal enquiry and research; and cutting edge online resources.

 But we don’t just publish books.
 We firmly believe in giving something back and are delighted to offer additional support to lecturers and their students through a range of initiatives that encourage, reward, involve, and instil confidence throughout a law degree and beyond.

 Click the links below to find out more about our additional resources for law lecturers and students, including our goodwill and outreach activities.

 Giving back to legal education

 Oxford’s Law Teacher of the Year award is the only one of its kind set up on a national level to recognize and reward top teaching talent.
 Candidates go through a rigorous judging process to win the £3,000 prize money.
-Click here to find out more about the award and how you can get involved.
+Nominations are now open for Law Teacher of the Year 2022, click here to find out more about the award and how you can get involved.

 With an original moot problem written for every round, and total prize money of over £2,000 the OUP and ICCA National Mooting Competition attracts entries from across the UK, giving students the opportunity to take part in competitive mooting.
-This year, against the current backdrop, we'll be moving to virtual mooting, starting in January (instead of the usual October) and we're reducing the number of rounds from 5 to 4.
-Teams are encouraged to enter now as the capacity of the competition is reduced from 64 teams to 32 teams.
-Learn more and download the entry form here.
+The 2021/22 Competition started in October.
+Find out more about the competition on the website.